phi12ip/yuliya/README.md

 - Prettier - Code formatter

 and there are tons of others for any language you can think of so browse around

+The feature I use the most is the keyboard shortcut `Ctrl + Shift + P` .
+It brings up a input box where you do pretty much anything the IDE can do by just typing it in. `Ctrl + P` is also great for opening files in your workspace.